 The best time to sort out credit management is before you make your first sale.
 Talk to your client and agree on credit terms with them.

-Ask for a contact name, telephone number and e-mail address for the right person in their organisation to send invoices to.
+Ask for a contact name, telephone number and e-mail address for the correct person in their organisation to send invoices to.

 Check that you have the correct postal and email address for sending invoices (this may not be the same as a delivery address).